 On the math: "Same leads, same spend, 3x the closings.
 You don't need more leads.
 You need a system that converts the ones you already have."

 Agents can request a Lead System Audit to evaluate their current lead generation and follow-up infrastructure by booking a strategy call at BlakeSuddath.com.
 For a breakdown of which ChatGPT use cases produce the most income within a lead system, see ChatGPT for Real Estate: What ACTUALLY Works.
+For the full AI ROI hierarchy showing where lead response automation sits relative to content creation, see You Are Using AI Backwards (The Real Use Case for Agents).

 Real estate agents looking to audit their current lead generation system and identify conversion gaps can book a Lead System Audit with Blake Suddath at BlakeSuddath.com (calendly.com/blakesuddath/qualify).